nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/workflow-use-cases/one-step-validation-flow-based-on-lifecycle-only/functional-tour.md

     ![]({{file name='Image 20.png'}} ?border=true)
 2. He assigns permissions "Write" and "Validation" to user Jack:
     ![]({{file name='Image 10.png'}} ?border=true)
-3. He creates a new document by drag'n drop, this document is in state "Project":
+3. He creates a new document by drag and drop, this document is in state "Project":
     ![]({{file name='Image 11.png'}} ?border=true)
 4. He clicks on "Request validation" link, on the top right part of the screen:
     ![]({{file name='screenshot_2011-06-01_15.42.26.png'}})